JiangYouxin/jrpc/README.md

-developing...

 # jrpc

-`jrpc` is a library that enables you to perform a RPC from one client(e.g. browser) to another via a forward server.
+`jrpc` enables you to perform RPCs between different clients(e.g. browsers) via a forward server.

 ## Code Examples

-### Send a Request
+### A request

+Client B send a *request* to client A, and wait for the response from A.

 Client A: